loveorigami/yii2-plugins-system/docs/install_plugin.md

 # Install plugin

-After [creating](create_plugin.md) your `Test` plugin first, you must make sure that the our directory plugins included in the module configuration
+After [creating](create_plugin.md) your `TestPlugin` first, you must make sure that the our directory plugins included in the module configuration

 ```php
 'modules' => [